alok-2025/ecommerce-web-application-final-year/README.md

 ### Download and Setup Project
 - Download or clone the repository
 - Extract the ZIP file
-- Rename the folder to `lokimart` (if needed)
+- Open the extracted folder
-- Copy the folder into your XAMPP `htdocs` directory
+- Copy the folder named "ecommerce-web-application-final-year-main" into your XAMPP `htdocs` directory

 Final path should be:
-xampp/htdocs/lokimart
+xampp/htdocs/ecommerce-web-application-final-year-main

 ### Move Project to XAMPP Directory
 Copy the extracted folder into:
 xampp/htdocs/
 Example:
-xampp/htdocs/lokimart
+xampp/htdocs/ecommerce-web-application-final-year-main

 ### Start XAMPP Server
 Open XAMPP Control Panel and start: